mosi2142/flutter_native_sms/README.md

       phone:'phone number your want to send the sms', smsBody:'A sms text',
       sim:'0', // choose which sim you want to send the sms from, the default is 0 which means first sim, if u have dual sim you can change the value to 1 which means second sim
-      reportByToast: false, // show toast as report, default is false );
+ );
 ```
-note : sim is not implemented yet

 [1]: https://pub.dev/packages/permission_handler